franzis17/Student-Credit-Assessment-System/crl_database/README.txt

 ** Using the scripts to install and run the application ** First, you must change the permission to allow the script on your computer.
-(If you want, check the code of each scripts to see if you trust it first)
+(If you want, check the code of each scripts to see if you trust it first) change the permission of script to be executable: chmod +x install.sh run.sh

 [To install the application (ONLY DO ONCE)]
 run: ./install.sh